aditya-r-m/Rubiks-Cube/README.md

 1) In the exported project, maximum size is set to 21, but simply an integer value in the code can be altered to generate and solve cube of any size limited only by UI limitations and system performance.

 2) The only part of solution generation that uses brute force is the corner solver logic.
 Though brute force isn't needed and can be replaced by commutators and parity correctors, it reduces a lot of code.
 Thus, scrambling corners too much might cause the solver to take around 10-20 seconds to find the solution depending on position.

-Fixed Bug - For large cubes such as 21 x 21 x 21, sometimes stickers were not initialized properly which left holes in the cube.

-To work with the code, it is best to import it to eclipse.

 Some areas which can be improved -